 - Lyme disease is known as “The Great Imitator.”
 It can affect any organ in the body, and cause over 150 symptoms.
 Chronic Fatigue Syndrome, Fibromyalgia, Meningitis, MS, ALS, Alzheimer’s, Autism, ADHD, Parkinson’s, and Dystonia should all be considered as possible Lyme.
 It can mirror any neurological, cardiac, psychiatric, and arthritic multisystem disorder.

 - Deer ticks are not the only species that transmit Lyme disease.
 Live spirochetes have been found in fleas, mites, lice, mosquitoes, and biting flies.
 Deer, birds, mammals, and rodents can all be carriers of Lyme.
-Studies on animals indicate that transmissions can take place in under 24 hours.
-However, it is believed that after infecting another host, if the tick is carrying the bacteria in its salivary gland as opposed to its mid-gut, bacteria could be directly transmitted.
+Animal studies indicate that transmissions can take place in under 24 hours.
+It is also believed that after infecting another host, if the tick is carrying the bacteria in its salivary gland as opposed to its mid-gut, bacteria could be directly transmitted.

 - Due to the lack of sufficient testing Lyme is extremely under-reported.
-The CDC estimates 230,000 new cases each year.
+It is estimated that there are 427,000 new cases of Lyme Disease each year.
 Less than 50 to 75% people with Lyme recall a tick bite, or develop a rash.
 While the bull’s eye rash is associated with Lyme, uncharacteristic forms of a rash are much more common.

 - The Center for Disease Control and Prevention (CDC) implemented surveillance criteria for Lyme disease.
 However as sited on their website, it was “never intended to be used as diagnostic criteria, nor were they meant to define the entire scope of Lyme disease.”

 - Tests for Lyme disease are unreliable.
-IGeneX Lab in Palo Alto, California is the most highly recommended lab in detecting tick borne diseases.
-Fry Lab in Scottsdale, Arizona is also cutting edge for testing and identifying co-infections.
-Even if you do not get a positive result back from your blood work, it does not mean that you do not have Lyme disease.
+IGeneX Lab in Palo Alto, California is one of the most highly recommended lab in detecting tick borne diseases.
+Fry Labs, Galaxy Diagnostics, DNA Connexions, and Armin Labs are all cutting edge for testing and identifying Lyme and co-infections.
+Even if you do not receive a positive result back from your blood work, it does not mean that you do not have Lyme disease.
 That is why Lyme is a clinical diagnosis.

 - The Elisa test misses at least 35% of positive Lyme cases.
 On the Western Blot analysis 20-30% show up seronegative for patients with acute culture-proven Lyme disease.
 The antibody titers decline the longer the patient is sick, contributing to the decline in accuracy for the chronically ill patient.
 For “epidemiological purposes” the CDC removed from the Western Blot test, the analysis of bands 31 and 34.
 However, while these bands are not considered in commercial Lyme tests, they are extremely specific of borrelia burgdorferi exposure.

 - Sometimes a bigger issue than Lyme, is the co-infections.
 Bartonella, Babesia, and Erlichiosis, are the more common co-infections.
 Treatment becomes more complicated when co-infections are involved.
-If co-infections are left untreated, it will escalade into a serious health threat, and the patient will become increasingly ill.
+If co-infections are left untreated, symptoms can escalate into a serious health threats, and patients can become increasingly ill.